mwertich/CIL/README.md

 Call src/categorize_images.py to obtain the categorized list of images belonging to the respective category.

-There exist five categories from which we have obtained images:  ["sleeping", "work", "kitchen", "living", "remaining"]
+There exist five categories from which we have obtained images:  C = ["sleeping", "work", "kitchen", "living", "remaining"]

-To train an expert model with uncertainty:
+To train an expert model with uncertainty for a particular category (replace {category} with one element of C):

     python src/finetune_model_with_uncertainty.py -trainl category_lists/{category}_train_list.txt -vall category_lists/{category}_val_list.txt -f